Please rate our service in just five steps.

 The UK Parliament has voted several times refusing to approve the withdrawal agreement with the EU.
 It now has until 31 October 2019 to approve the withdrawal agreement.
 If the United Kingdom and the EU ratify the withdrawal agreement before that date, withdrawal will take place on the first day of the following month.
 The withdrawal agreement would then become applicable.

 Scenario 2: A disorderly exit (no-deal Brexit)

-The Federal Cabinet therefore introduced a supplementary Act in December 2018 in order to avoid such loopholes in the agreements.
+The federal legislature has therefore adopted an additional Transitional Act in order to avoid such a regulatory void.
 This Act creates legal certainty for those who are particularly affected by withdrawal with regard to their insurance status, claims and benefits in the event of a no-deal Brexit.